-driven genericity.
-This distinction is close to Krifka et al's.
-(1995) distinction between characterizing statements and reference to kind but differs in a number of ways that become clear below.
-Languages differ in what sorts of NPs and predicates can be generic based on the configuration of the syntax.
+Assuming that the distinctions made in (1) are accurate, this paper argues that there are two sources of genericity that are supplied in the syntax which can be combined in a single clause, but which can also function independently as the foregoing examples have shown.
+I argue that a proper understanding of genericity requires a distinction between generic, kind and concrete individuals and between generic and non-generic eventualities.
+As a result, we can distinguish between entity-driven genericity and eventuality-driven genericity.
+This distinction is close to that made in Krifka et al (1995) between characterizing statements and reference to kind but defers in a number of ways that become clear in the remaining sections of this paper.
+Languages defer in what sort of NPs can be generic and what sort of predicates can be generic based on the configuration of the syntax.
 However, there are a number of cross-linguistic generalizations that can be made on the semantics of generic individuals and eventualities.
-For example, we can make a pre-theoretical assumption that all languages have generic individuals and eventualities as well as other kinds of individuals and eventualities, which are considered below.
+For example, we can make a pre-theoretical assumption that all languages have generic individuals and eventualities as well as other kinds of individuals and eventualities, which are considered in subsequent sections.

 The rest of this paper is organized as follows.
 I lay out a theoretical framework for genericity in event semantics in Sections 2 and 3.
 I then apply this to Yoruba generic sentences in Sections 4 and 5.
 I identify some preliminary advantages of the framework in section 6.
 The two most important conclusions in this section are that Kimian states in Yoruba do have an E-position and that the Operator Gen is pronounced in some constructions in the language.
-Section 7 concludes.
+Section 7 concludes with a general summary of the paper.

-2 Three ontological types of individuals
+2. Three ontological types of individuals (concrete, generic and kind)